 Isaac W. Sprague was born in 1841.
 He had a completely normal childhood, until he inexplicably began losing weight at the age of 12.
-He joined a circus sideshow in 1865 as “the Living Skeleton” or “the Original Thin Man.”
+He became a circus freak in 1865, performing in the sideshow as “the Living Skeleton” or “the Original Thin Man.”
 P.T.
 Barnum hired him to perform at his American Museum.
 After the building burned down, Sprague toured the country.

 He died in Chicago of asphyxia in 1887, weighing only 43 pounds.

-Ella Harper was born in 1873 with a condition called congenital genu recurvatum, which caused her knees to bend backward.
+Freak show attraction Ella Harper, the Camel Girl, was born in 1873 with a condition called congenital genu recurvatum, which caused her knees to bend backward.
 She was featured in W. H. Harris’s Nickel Plate Circus in 1886, but there are no references to her after.

-Chang and Eng Bunker were conjoined twins born in 1811.
+Chang and Eng Bunker, possibly the most famous circus freaks who ever lived, were conjoined twins born in 1811.
 A small piece of cartilage joined them at the sternum, and they had two complete livers that were fused together.
 Their condition and the location of their birth is the origin of the term “Siamese twins.”

 In 1829, they began touring the world as a curiosity with a man named Robert Hunter.
 When their contract was up, they went into business for themselves.
 Eventually they settled on a plantation in North Carolina, where they married sisters Adelaide and Sarah Anne Yates.
 Between them, they had 21 children.